New reflection matrices for the U_q(gl(m|n)) case: Introduction

 \section{Introduction}

-There exist various investigations regarding the solution of the reflection equation \cite{cherednik, sklyanin}, and although these studies in the case of the usual Lie algebras and their $q$-deformed counterparts \cite{deve}--\cite{lima} are rather exhaustive there seem to exist gaps when one looks at the corresponding solutions associated to the super symmetric algebras.
+There exist various investigations regarding the solution of the reflection equation \cite{cherednik, sklyanin}, and although these studies in the case of the usual Lie algebras and their $q$-deformed counterparts \cite{deve}--\cite{lima2} are rather exhaustive there seem to exist gaps when one looks at the corresponding solutions associated to the super symmetric algebras.
 An exhaustive classification of solutions of the reflection equation associated to a specific algebra is a fundamental physical and mathematical issue, given that such investigations provide new boundary conditions that may for instance drastically alter the physical behavior as well as the symmetry governing the corresponding system.

 One finds numerous works presenting diagonal and non-diagonal solutions of the reflection equation associated to various super algebras.
 More precisely, in \cite{annecy} diagonal and non-diagonal solutions are derived for the super Yangians $osp({\mathrm m}|{\mathrm n})$ and $gl({\mathrm m}|{\mathrm n})$, while in \cite{galleas1} non-diagonal solutions are obtained for the $sl(2|1)$ case (super symmetric t-J model).
 In \cite{chin, ragoucy} purely diagonal solutions for the $U_q(gl({\mathrm m}|{\mathrm n}))$ are presented.
 Non-diagonal solutions of the reflection equation associated to the deformed algebras $U_q(sl({\mathrm r}|2{\mathrm m})^{(2)})$ and $U_q(osp({\mathrm r}|2{\mathrm m}))$ are presented in \cite{galleas}, whereas in \cite{zhang} a generic solution for the $U_q(sl(1|1))$ case is derived.
 Here, we shall focus on the general $U_q(gl({\mathrm m}|{\mathrm n}))$ algebra and we shall find non-diagonal solutions of the reflection equation.
-Note that this is the first time that non-diagonal solutions for the generic $U_q(gl({\mathrm m}|{\mathrm n}))$ case are derived.
+Note that this is the first time that non-diagonal solutions for the generic $U_q(gl({\mathrm m}|{\mathrm n}))$ case are derived, some relevant results are also presented in \cite{lima-santos}.